puravparab/CSE_4600_HW1/README.md

 git commit -m "<enter commit msg>" git push -u origin master
 ```

+Create a pull request after commiting to github

 Update local repository if changes were made in the github repo
 ```